Academic and Advising Staff

 Dr. Betancourt earned her M.S. in Clinical Linguistics from University of Potsdam, Germany followed by her M.S. and Ph.D. in Speech-Language Pathology from the University of South Florida.
-She was an inaugural fellow of the Doctoral Leadership Program at USF and has recently completed the Professional Development in Higher Education Leadership Program.
+She was an inaugural fellow of the Doctoral Leadership Program at USF and completed the Professional Development in Higher Education Leadership Program.
 Before joining Undergraduate Studies she was an Instructor and Director of the Language, Speech, and Hearing Undergraduate Program for the Department of Communication Sciences and Disorders.
 She was also the Chair of the General Education Council for two years and helped lead the effort of the General Education Enhancement at USF.
-In her role with Undergraduate Studies, Dr. Betancourt continues to work with the General Education Council and curriculum at USF, is creating and overseeing the new Undergraduate Studies Assessment, Analysis, and Visualization Team, is developing and carrying out Undergraduate Studies' efforts to make student success practices public via publications and presentations, and is creating and maintaining an Interdisciplinary Institute focused on fostering interdisciplinary teaching by providing services and resources to faculty.
+In her current role, Dr. Betancourt is the Assistant Dean of Undergraduate Education in Undergraduate Studies.
+She oversees general education, two degree completion programs, one minor, undergraduate curriculum, major reselection, Exploratory Pathways, and summer initiatives.

 Beth was born and raised in Brooklyn, New York.
 In 1995, Beth moved to Ocala, Florida and attended the College of Central Florida.
-Beth transferred to USF, where she earned her bachelor's degree in Political Science and master's degree in Adult Education, and a graduate certificate in College Student Affairs.
+Beth transferred to USF, where she earned her B.A. in Political Science, an M.A. in Adult Education and Leadership, and a graduate certificate in College Student Affairs.
 Beth currently serves as the Assistant Director for two degree completion programs housed in the Office of Undergraduate Studies: the Bachelor of General Studies (BGS) and the Bachelor of Science in Applied Science (BSAS).
-Beth also serves as the administrative contact for Complete Florida, a degree completion initiative founded by the State of Florida.
-She also serves as the Osher Re-entry Scholarship Coordinator.
+Beth also serves as the administrative contact for Complete Tampa Bay, a degree completion initiative funded by the Lumina Foundation.

 Need to schedule an appointment?
 Please click on the appropriate link below: